-Following the graduation of the Corporation to the Toronto Stock Exchange in November 2014, the Corporation's Chief Executive Officer and Chief Financial Officer certify on the design of the disclosure controls and procedures ("DC&P") and the internal controls over financial reporting ("ICFR") of the Corporation.
+Under applicable securities laws, the Corporation's Chief Executive Officer and Chief Financial Officer certify on the design of the disclosure controls and procedures ("DC&P") and the internal controls over financial reporting ("ICFR") of the Corporation.
 DC&P are intended to provide reasonable assurance that material information is gathered and reported to senior management to permit timely decisions regarding public disclosure and ICFR are intended to provide reasonable assurance regarding the reliability of financial reporting and the preparation of consolidated financial statements for external purposes in accordance with Canadian generally accepted accounting principles.
 The control framework used by the Chief Executive Officer and Chief Financial Officer of the Corporation to design the Corporation's ICFR is the Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.

-There have been no changes in the Corporation's ICFR that occurred during Q1 2016 that have materially affected or are reasonably likely to materially affect the Corporation's ICFR.
+There have been no changes in the Corporation's ICFR that occurred during Q2 2016 that have materially affected or are reasonably likely to materially affect the Corporation's ICFR.